 Assumption Risk Level of uncertainty Reasons and financial effect of uncertainty Data Notes 14 Financial contributions The Council assesses financial contributions under the Resource Management Act 1991.
 These contributions are used to help fund new capital infrastructure, particularly in response to growth.
 This Ten Year Plan assumes that financial contributions will continue at a similar level of revenue, until year 4 when council plans to start receiving increased financial contributions for the planned eastern growth development.
 The amount of revenue from financial contributions is significantly different from Council projections.
 Moderate Financial contributions provisions will be reviewed as part of the District Plan review in years 1-3 of this Ten Year Plan, with the planned eastern growth development a significant consideration.
 Financial contribution revenue assumes an increased rate for the planned eastern growth development, which is dependent on the District Plan review.
 The outcome of the District Plan review, will impact on whether the eastern growth development proceeds as planned.
 Note: The Council has the option under the Local Government Act to collect Development Contributions under a Development Contributions Policy.
-The council may consider collecting Development Contributions under the RMA, during the review of the District Plan.
+The council may consider collecting Development Contributions under such a policy, rather than financial contributions under the RMA, during the review of the District Plan.
 However due to uncertainties around this, at this time and for the purposes of the LTP, council will continue to rely on financial contributions to address growth impacts on infrastructure.
 15 Asset lives Useful lives of assets are based on professional advice and experience captured in the asset management system.
 These are summarised in the depreciation note within the accounting policies.
 Assets wear out earlier than estimated.
 Low Asset life is based on estimates of engineers, valuers, inspections, and asset managers.
 Capital projects can be brought forward in event of early expiration of assets (this would affect depreciation and interest, of which the amounts are unknown).
 Conversely, other

-- ARE Risk Level of uncertainty Reasons and financial effect of uncertainty Data Notes assets may not need to be replaced until after the estimated useful life. ssets A planned funding source is unavailable.
+Assumption Risk Level of uncertainty Reasons and financial effect of uncertainty Data Notes assets may not need to be replaced until after the estimated useful life.
+16 Sources of funds for future replacement of a essets The funding of the replacement of future assets is based on the following assumptions: In accordance with the revenue and financing policy and financial strategy, the Council has, over the term of the Ten Year Plan, set revenue levels sufficient to fully fund depreciation of its assets and loan repayments, with the exception of roading (partially funded by NZTA through subsidy on cap expenditure) The funding for the replacement of any individual asset will be funded from the following sources: - from prior year credit depreciation reserve balances - from the current year's cash arising from revenue funding of depreciation - infrastructure contributions under the development contributions or financial contributions policy A planned funding source is unavailable.
 Low As the Council operates a central treasury function, should one source of funding be unavailable for asset replacement, a further option would be available.
 Local authorities have the power to rate, and that makes them attractive borrowers to private bankers and investors.
 The Council has the further ability to indirectly borrow through the Local Government Funding Agency.
-It is likely that alternative sources of borrowing than that planned would be at similar interest expense. uncertainty ssets uncertainty assets may not need to be replaced until after the estimated useful life. ssets A planned funding source is unavailable.
-Low As the Council operates a central treasury function, should one source of funding be unavailable for asset replacement, a further option would be available.
-Local authorities have the power to rate, and that makes them attractive borrowers to private bankers and investors.
-The Council has the further ability to indirectly borrow through the Local Government Funding Agency.
-It is likely that alternative sources of borrowing than that
+It is likely that alternative sources of borrowing than that planned would be at similar interest expense. loan funding with a loan being the shorter of either a